Manage your home loan, savings and everyday accounts online with myRAMS

 You can use myRAMS if:

-An account is an account you have in your own name or a joint account you have (in respect of which we may act on the instructions of any one of the account holders), where the account is managed by RAMS and accessible
+An Account is an account you have in your own name or a joint account you have but only if both account holders have authorised us to act on the instructions of any one of the account holders, or accounts of a trust or company to which you have been granted access as a Nominated Representative, where the account is managed by RAMS and accessible using myRAMS.

-The following types of accounts are accessible using myRAMS:
+The following types of accounts are Accessible Accounts:

-If you successfully register for myRAMS, all the accounts under your customer ID number which are accessible accounts will be accessible using myRAMS.
+If you successfully register for myRAMS, all the accounts under your customer ID number or under the customer ID of a trust or company to which you have been granted access as a Nominated Representative, which are Accessible Accounts can be accessed using myRAMS.

 If the identity of an account holder or any of the signatories to an account is not verified in terms of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006, the account will be blocked for all withdrawals, including withdrawals using myRAMS, until the identities of all account holders are verified.

 If you have not been verified as a Nominated Representative, you will not be given access to manage data sharing with Accredited Data Recipients on eligible accounts on behalf of a trust or company.

 You require a password in order to transact on Accessible Accounts or manage data sharing as a Nominated Representative using myRAMS.

 If you are a joint Account holder, each Account holder requires their own myRAMS Password.